Resharing a blogpost I wrote 3 years ago:

 I launched a GoFundMe campaign for my friend Rose.
 I accepted that I may not be able to raise all the money that she needs at the moment, or that I may be surprised.
 Either way, I am being obedient, and trusting the Lord for His provision and compassion for His children.
 I have not really done any other fundraising campaign, and I absolutely hate asking money from people.
 Nonetheless, I also believe in God’s miracles and the way He uses His own people!

-Please click here to join my campaign: Help a Rwandan genocide Survivor Widow!
+Please click here to join my campaign: Help a Rwandan genocide against the Tutsi Survivor Widow!

 I cannot change the world; in fact, God knows that I am incapable of even changing a single soul.
 However, I am determined to do something small whenever I get an opportunity.
 And then, I want to leave the rest to God who is capable of answering prayers and being everything to those in need!

 “Pure and undefiled religion before God and the Father is this: to visit orphans and widows in their trouble, and to keep oneself unspotted from the world.”
 James 1:27